harness/developer-hub/tutorials/security-tests/container-scan-aqua-trivy.md

    - Under **Target**, enter the [target name and variant](/docs/security-testing-orchestration/get-started/key-concepts/targets-and-baselines).

-   - Under **Image:**, enter the [image name] and [tag] you want to use.
+   - Under **Image**, enter the [image name] and [tag] you want to use.
 In most cases, you want to use the repository for the target and the branch for the variant.

    If you're scanning the codebase for the first time, enter the root branch of your repo.
 This is usually the `main` or `master` branch.